 420 Main Street, Rockland

 A local gathering place with a casual atmosphere and menu.
-They have a great selection of micro-beers on tap as they are planning to eventually add a brew pub (hopefully by spring 2013).
+They have a great selection of micro-beers on tap and as of late fall 2013, are brewing their own craft beers also.
 Open year round for lunch and dinner.
 No reservations needed.
 207-593-7488

 7 Lindsey Street, Rockland